paigeweber13/fine-hardware-visualization/README.md

    exactly does that mean?
-I guess that he's referring to how it aggregates by region... but it also aggregates per physical thread: running flops code twice did not change the number of regions reported by likwid: still only did one per physical thread
+I guess that he's referring to how it aggregates by region... but it also aggregates per physical thread: running flops code twice did not change the number of regions reported by likwid: still only did one per physical thread.
+But within each thread, both runs were included even though we closed and opened that region.
+So you can like... re-enter regions

 ## TODO:
  - can we measure integer operations?